Dallas Police Uncover Biggest 'Chop Shop' In Last Decade Seizing 3 Dozen Stolen And Stripped GM Vehicles

 DALLAS (CBSDFW.COM) – Dallas Police officers seized remnants of 36 stolen General Motors vehicles after a raid on what the department calls the biggest chop shop uncovered in a decade.

-It took 20 wreckers to remove all of the vehicle frames and parts that were found on property behind a barber shop.
+It took 20 wreckers to remove all of the vehicle frames and parts that were found on property behind a barber shop in the 400 block of East Saner in West Dallas.

 Police also found circular saw blades where its believed stolen vehicles were brought before they were cut up and sold for parts.